 She received her Master of Fine Arts Degree in Painting from the Maryland Institute College of Art (Hoffberger School of Painting) where she studied under the Abstract Expressionist Grace Hartigan, director of Hoffberger School of Painting.
 Rosemary Meza-DesPlas received her Bachelor of Fine Arts from the University of North Texas where she studied with Vernon Fisher.
 Ms. Meza-DesPlas received the Arch and Anne Giles Kimbrough Fund Award from the Dallas Museum of Art in 1995.

 Rosemary Meza-DesPlas is a Professor of Art at El Centro College in Dallas, TX.
 She has taught at El Centro College since 1999.
-Ms. Meza-DesPlas is also a writer and self-published a poetry chapbook in 1995 called The Laughter Between My Legs.

 She has been a juror for several exhibitions such as Texas Visual Arts Association High School Competition @ University of Texas at Dallas; Arkansas Arts Council Individual Artist Fellowship Awards Panel – Works on Paper; Richland College Annual Student Exhibition; Dallas, Texas; 17th Annual Competitive Exhibition, Small Works on Paper Little Rock, AR.